SofusA/cli-dungeon/README.md

 See your character's current status with `cli-dungeon character status`.

 You are now ready to meet your first enemy!

+## Resting
+You can rest your character with `cli-dungeon character rest long` if you need to silence `cli-dungeon` for a while.
+You need to set your character to quest again with `cli-dungeon character quest`.

 ## Action script
 `cli-dungeon` creates an `encounter.rhai` file in your configuration directory.
 Usually `.config/cli-dungeon` on linux and macos.